mcgmed/mcgmed/README.md

 - 👋 Hi, I’m @mcgmed .
-I'm a doctor and
+I'm a medical doctor and
-- 👀 I’m interested in data science.
+- 👀 I’m interested in AI and data science.
-- 🌱 I’m currently learning MLOps.
 - 💞️ I’m looking to collaborate on medical projects with my colleagues.
 - 📫 How to reach me: mustafacgoktepe@gmail.com